 It comes in three colours (red, yellow and blue), and you can’t switch around the cases like you could with the older version.
 This means no more impressing babes by looking superfly with the latest hit pop stars in your pocket:

 The Nokia 3310 being marketed by HMD (the start-up actually behind the phone who have licensed Nokia’s brand for the next ten years) as a “digital detox” phone.
 The problem is, plenty of these already exist.
-Like this one than I bought for a fiver:
+Like this one that I bought for a fiver:

 The new 3310 is basically the kind of phone that would have been pretty impressive around 2005.